pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/SR - Personal Reason (Non-US) JIRA.md

 After issuing a refund, close the support request on Zendesk.

-### 6 - Close the JIRA ticket
+### 6 - Close the JIRA issue
-Add a comment with the process to the ticket, for example, 'Refunded'.
+Add a comment with the process to the issue, for example, 'Refunded'.

-When everything is done, close the JIRA by changing the status from "In Progress" to "Closed".
+When everything is done, close the JIRA  issue by changing the status from "In Progress" to "Closed".
 (END)

 ![[Pasted image 20231116143311.png]]